 This data is gathered from non-human research studies.
 Various “models” are used as stand-ins for humans – cell cultures (called in vitro) and various animals, mostly rats and mice (called in vivo).
 These types of studies cannot actually give us anything more than basic data, because these models are either biologically simplistic, like cell cultures, or non-human animals that are used as stand-ins for actual humans.

 Admittedly, researchers do attempt to mitigate the quality of these data by setting up the research study very carefully.
 Even if there are weaknesses to preclinical research, they are crucial to how the actual human clinical trials should be done.
-For example, safety profiles derived from the preclinical data are absolutely necessary to determining what the best dose may be.
+For example, safety profiles derived from the preclinical data are absolutely necessary to determine what the best dose may be.

 Again, a large number of proposed compounds fail to make it through pre-clinical studies.
 For example, a drug might be effective, but only at a dose that has some adverse effect such as high toxicity or unacceptable major side effects.